Try conservative measures first to control pain, and know the limits and risks of cortisone shots if you choose to try it.

 Harmful side effects of cortisone injections are uncommon, but they do happen.
 The main risk is infection, which occurs less than 1% of the time.
 Less commonly, the needle could injure a nerve or blood vessel.

-Having too many injections in the same target area can cause nearby tissues, such as joint cartilage or bone, to break down.
+Having too many injections in the same target area can cause nearby tissues, such as joint cartilage, to break down.
 Corticosteroids can also cause skin at the injection site or the soft tissue beneath it to thin.
 This is why it's recommended to limit the number of cortisone injections to three or four per year at any body region treated.